TosbackCgusBridge-Bot/CGUs-versions/Okcupid/Privacy Policy.md

 Email sent!

 An email is on its way to .
-If you don’t see it, try checking
-your Spam folder.
+If you don’t see it, try checking your Spam folder.

 Okay Enter Authentication Code Submit Remember this computer for 30 days?
+Sign in Not so fast!

+You need to complete your basic info on the mobile app before you can use the desktop site.

 *   About
 *   Support